An abstract structure determines the contextuality degree of observable-based Kochen-Specker proofs: Assignability

 \subsection{Algorithmic complexity}

 Multiple methods in~\cite[Theorem 8]{TLC22v2} are suggested for generating labelings, including searching subgraphs of the graph of the whole symplectic space, or using backtracking techniques.
 None of them is polynomial.
+However, a recent work~\cite[Theorem 2]{ZPL24} describes a polynomial algorithm for finding such a labeling, but at the cost of not guaranteeing that the resulting labeling has the smallest possible number of qubits, since it is equal to the number of anticommuting pairs in an independent set of vectors of the Gram matrix.
+For example, an independent set of the doily being a set of five vectors, the algorithm will return a labeling with at least five qubits, while our algorithm returns a labeling with only two qubits.

-The algorithm presented in~\Cref{labelingSec} is polynomial, with a complexity in $O(|V|^3)$.
+The algorithm presented in~\Cref{labelingSec} is polynomial, with a complexity in $O(|V|^3)$, and provides a labeling with the minimal number of qubits.
 This is first because the number of iterations of the loop in~\Cref{alg:findAssignment} is at most $|V|/2$ for a $G$ of full rank.
 Then, inside this loop, the assignment of the matrix $B$ on Line~\ref{matrixUpdateB1} is more costly than the inner loop on Line~\ref{beginFor}, because the matrix assignment is done in $O(|V|^2)$, while the inner loop is done in $O(|V|)$.